 If anyone can't be without worship or gospel music for long, then they are addicted and likely have religious spirits.
 We don't need to have religious music playing constantly to be connected with God, and in the same way, we don’t have to be in constant prayer through the day either.

 It is when our habits and choice of media becomes unhealthy and even dangerous, that we should be very concerned with what and how we consume things.
-To help you discern better what music is good or not, the following color-coded list ranks songs by various degrees of what is good or bad.
+To help you discern better what music is good or not, the color-coded list at bottom ranks songs by various degrees of what is good or bad.
 May it help you in your spiritual life.

 |BLUE: Songs with no problems and proper for worship - Worship to God needs the proper focus in the music and lyrics, so our praise and feelings for God are emphasized, while having the feelings themselves are not overemphasized.
 Overemphasis on feelings can lead to addictive use of music and singing, because it feels good to use or participate in it.|